operaton/documentation/docs/documentation/user-guide/process-engine/process-engine-bootstrapping.md

 ProcessEngine processEngine = ProcessEngines.getDefaultProcessEngine()
 ```

-The `camunda.cfg.xml` must contain a bean that has the id `processEngineConfiguration`, select the `ProcessEngineConfiguration` class best suited to your needs:
+The `operaton.cfg.xml` must contain a bean that has the id `processEngineConfiguration`, select the `ProcessEngineConfiguration` class best suited to your needs:

 ```xml
 <bean id="processEngineConfiguration" class="org.operaton.bpm.engine.impl.cfg.StandaloneProcessEngineConfiguration">
 ```

-This will look for a `camunda.cfg.xml` file on the classpath and construct an engine based on the configuration in that file.
+This will look for a `operaton.cfg.xml` file on the classpath and construct an engine based on the configuration in that file.
 The following snippet shows an example configuration:

 ```xml
 <beans xmlns="http://www.springframework.org/schema/beans"